-Which model is more easy to use?
+Which model is easier to use?

 Since elongated toilets come with a wider area, they may be more comfortable for sitting on.
 Additionally, it probably creates less mess when used by men and kids.
 Moreover, elongated toilets are also a better choice for aged people or individuals with mobility issues.

 Read more: Suspended Toilets And Bidets: Pros And Cons